International Slavery Museum

 The story continues to enslavement, of which features a walk-in audio visual display which capturing the horrors and conditions that were endured by slaves on slave ships across the Atlantic.
 This chapter of the museum is narrated by people that were stripped of their identities and treated as animals by crews.

-The final section of the museum looks collects reminders of the racism and discrimination faced by the Black population even after the abolition of the slave trade.
+The final section of the museum spotlights the reminders of the racism and discrimination faced by the Black population even after the abolition of the slave trade.
 However, this is not the end of the exhibition, the museum delves into the spirit shown by people of African descent and how this influenced the societies of culture of America and Europe today.